December 5, 2025

 typedef uint64_t ustr;

-The Dictionary and its Primitives
+The Dictionary and Its Primitives

 I’m not covering the actual dictionary implementation here, but as you can imagine it boils down to a string vector with a hash table on top of it to speed up lookups.
 No matter how you implement it, two primitives are strictly needed to interact with the dictionary: one to look up a string by ID and one to look up an ID by string.